rbind/apreshill/content/post/2020-06-07-hugodown/index.markdown

       + [**Netlify**](https://www.netlify.com).
 I recommend using Netlify to host the site.
 In this case, you can name the repository anything you want!

       + [**GitHub Pages**](https://pages.github.com).
 If you want to host your site with GitHub Pages, you should name your repository `yourgithubusername.github.io` (so mine would have been `apreshill.github.io`).
-If you are going this route, I suggest you follow [Amber's instructions](https://proquestionasker.github.io/blog/Making_Site/) instead of mine!
+This post won't be able to help you with publishing.

 {{% alert note %}}
 You can see some of the repo names used by members of the `rbind` organization [here](https://github.com/rbind/repositories).